Summit Trail - Humu'ula Trail

 Once you reach the 12,000’ mark, the terrain starts to ease a bit and you can begin to spot the summit cinder cone, identified by the road cutting across it.
 This part of the trail is otherworldly, with staggering colors and multiple cinder cones.
 You’ll likely be thousands of feet above the clouds below.
 Take a look toward Hilo -- it’s probably raining down there.

 Persevere through the 13,000 foot mark and spot the trail to Lake Waiau.
 This short diversion is well worth your effort.
 Contained within the Pu’u Waiau cinder cone at an altitude of 13,022 feet, this lake is the highest in the Pacific Basin and the Big Island.
 The lake is very shallow, and is a site that is sacred to the Hawaiian people.
 Stay away from the lake and do not disturb religious offerings around the lake.
 Radiocarbon dating of samples at the bottom of the lake indicate that it was clear of ice 12,600 years ago.
 What feeds this lake?
-Permafrost trapped within the lava from the last ice age percolates out and collects in this basin.
+For some reason, water collects in the basin created by the erosion of Pu'u Waiau.
 The reason why it does not percolate so easily into the lava rock like water does throughout the rest of the island is unknown.
 Two theories attempt an explanation: either sulfurous steam altered the volcanic ash to low-permeability clay soil; or explosive interactions between rising magma and water (phreatic eruptions) formed exceptionally fine ash that also would reduce the permeability of the lake bed.
 Regardless, sit and marvel at this lake sitting in such a dry, unforgiving place.
 This side trip is 0.16 mile one-way and about two hundred feet more elevation gain.

 Continue past the trail intersection for Lake Waiau for 0.62 mile and reach the road.
 Ugh.
 After a quiet hike of solitude through an alien landscape, reaching this road is jarring.
 Quickly walk along the road for 0.84 mile and be very wary of rubber-necking drivers (ironically, this might be the most dangerous section of this “trail.”).
 There are a few places where it seems like you can leave the road and climb directly uphill, but you’ll just exacerbate erosion on these loose slopes.
 When you reach the summit area and can see the parking area, leave the road and hike 0.36 mile to the red-tinted summit cinder cone on a trail.
 Bask in the view.
 Look down your nose at the gawking “gasoline climbers.”
 Retrace your steps to descend.